hpi-swa-teaching/Koans/src/Koans.package/KoanAboutSymbols.class/README.md

-In this chapter you'll learn how symbols are created, behaving and used.
+In this chapter you'll learn what a Symbol is, why it is useful and how it behaves when used.